-Why Do Teas Stain Teeth?
+Why Does Tea Stain Teeth?

 Can Herbal Tea Stain Your Teeth?